Your new career in healthcare IS possible

 Complete classes online and graduate with a diploma in medical office administration in as few as 8 months.

 Earn an associate degree in medical office administration online in less than 2 years and qualify for many types of administrative positions.

 There are many opportunities available for those interested in pursuing a professional credential in medical administration.
 Since any medical office requires clerical support as part of the job description, office administration careers exist at doctor’s offices, hospitals, clinics, long-term care facilities, and other healthcare offices.

 Examples of jobs in medical office administration for Herzing University graduates include:

 - Medical Clerk

-Graduates of Herzing University's online Medical Office Administration programs will also have knowledge of medical billing and reimbursement (including Medicare and Medicaid) and will be able to perform those duties as well.
+Graduates of Herzing University's online Medical Office Administration programs will also have knowledge of medical billing and reimbursement (including Medicare and Medicaid) and will be able to perform some of those duties as well.
 Continue to earn experience, advance your education and build a foundation for a long career in healthcare.